 Any questions about the pilot study and the evaluation on the part of the PhD candidate, the supervisors or the external reader should be addressed – as soon as they arise – to the ACLC Office (aclc-fgw@uva.nl).

 The pilot study is evaluated by the supervisors, an external reader and the Director of the ACLC.
-On the basis of the evaluations, the Director decides whether or not the pilot study is of the required quality.
-The PhD candidate will be informed of whether or not the pilot is considered of satisfactory quality at the end of the evaluation meeting.
+The evaluations are discussed during the pilot meeting, where the following parties are present: the PhD candidate, the moderator (chair), the supervisors, the ACLC Director, the external reviewer, and the ACLC coordinator.
+On the basis of the evaluations and the discussions during the pilot meeting, the Director decides whether or not the pilot study is of the required quality.
+This will be announced during the pilot meeting.

 If the Director decides that the pilot study is not up to standard, the PhD candidate is given 4 weeks to revise the pilot study.
 After the revised pilot is submitted, it is evaluated again by the supervisors, external reader and Director.
 Subsequently, the PhD candidate receives an assessment report in which the pilot study is either deemed satisfactory (in this case, the employment contract/registration will be extended for the rest of the PhD track period) or unsatisfactory (in this case, the candidate’s contract/registration will not be extended).
 A second evaluation meeting will take place in which the PhD candidate can respond to the assessment report.
 If the meeting does not change the Director’s decision, the procedure to not extend the PhD candidate’s contract/registration is started.
 The PhD candidate is informed at least 1 month before the end of the contract/registration, that it will not be extended.